keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 * For early bug detection, proper security and code optimization.

-* Ensuring all paths through the softwares are tested.
+* Ensuring all paths through the software are tested.

 ### **Tools used for White Box Testing:**